Do you want an unrestricted licence?

 Please be aware that it is not essential for an agent to have an unrestricted licence in order to operate within the property industry in New South Wales.
-In addition, this process is most relevant for the category of licence relating to real estate agents, not for Stock & Station or Strata Managing Agents.
-For example, if you are currently a real estate agent and will transition to a Class 2 real estate agent as of 23 March 2020, you will be known as a “Class 2 real estate agent’s licence with restriction condition”.
-The restriction means that you will have the authority to practice in the areas of ‘sales’ and ‘property management’ only.
-You will not be able sell businesses, as many people currently believe will be the case after the commencement of the Reforms.
+In addition, this process is most relevant for the category of licence relating to Real Estate Agents, not for Stock & Station or Strata Managing Agents.
+For example, if you held a real estate licence prior to the commencement of the Reforms in March 2020, you transitioned to a restricted Class 2 real estate agent.
+This restriction means that you will have the authority to practice in the areas of ‘sales and property management’ only.
+You will not be able sell businesses.
 If you wish to also sell businesses, you will require an ‘unrestricted licence’.

-The assessment process that ACOP is now offering will provide you with the new qualification that is required to gain an unrestricted licence.
+The assessment process that ACOP is offering will provide you with the new qualification that is required to gain an unrestricted licence.

 The assessment process that ACOP is now offering, is not a course as such – it is an assessment process.
 You will either:

-undertake an online assessment consisting of approximately 80 questions
+- undertake an online assessment consisting of approximately 80 questions

-provide evidence to gain Recognition of Prior Learning (RPL).
+- provide evidence to gain Recognition of Prior Learning (RPL).

 Any agent who gained their real estate licence since June 2009 will hold the Certificate IV in Property Services (Real Estate).
 It should be noted that this qualification is NOT equivalent to the new CPP41419 Certificate IV in Real Estate Practice (the new qualification required for licensing).
 Any qualification gained prior to June 2009 and used to obtain a property licence in the past, is also NOT equivalent to the new CPP41419 qualification.

 As such, a process to upgrade and recognise your current experience and other learning has been developed by ACOP in order to assist you to gain the new qualification.